-- 1. The licensed premises will be a home office where sales invoices are processed online.
-A home business is covered under the SEPP requirements. - 2.
+- 1. The licensed premises is a home office, where orders will be processed only, council has advised they have no objection to the application. - 2.
 No public submissions were received relating to any matters with the application. - 3.
 I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - 4.
 I am satisfied that the statutory advertising requirements have been met. - Having reviewed all the material, I am satisfied that granting this application for an Online-Packaged Liquor Licence will not be detrimental to the local or broader community.